-The Directors of Graduate Studies (DGS), Professor William Schniedewind for NELC or Professor Asma Sayeed for Islamic Studies, assists students in conjunction information.
-It is \$15 for 500 cards and those can be ordered with the Program
+The Directors of Graduate Studies (DGS), Professor William Schniedewind for NELC or Professor Asma Sayeed for Islamic Studies, assists students in conjunction with your advisor in preparing for language and comprehensive exams.
+They are

 Business Cards Graduate Students may obtain business cards with UCLA logos and departmental near the copy machine.
 Our fax number is 310-206-6456.